-(a) The following definitions are applicable to this article:

-(1) "Area of review" means the three-dimensional extent of the reservoir used for underground gas storage and surrounding areas that may be subject to its influence.
-The area of review is delineated by the geologic extent of the reservoir such as impervious rock, structural closure, decrease or loss of porosity and permeability, or hydrodynamic forces in a three dimensional image.

-(2) "Caprock" means the rock layer or layers at the upper boundary of the storage reservoir acting as the primary barrier preventing upward migration of fluids.

-(3) "Fluid" means liquid or gas.

-(4) "Gas storage well" means an active or idle well used primarily to inject or withdraw gas from an underground storage project.

-(5) "Reservoir" means the hydrocarbon reservoir that is being used to store natural gas in an underground gas storage project.
-The entire depth interval of a reservoir from the shallowest to the deepest depth can be subdivided into one or more depth intervals, which are referred to in this article as "zones".

-(6) "Underground gas storage project" means a project for the injection and withdrawal of natural gas into an underground reservoir for the purpose of storage.
-An underground gas storage project includes the reservoir used for storage, the confining caprock, gas storage wells, observation wells, and any other wells approved for use in the project.
-A gas storage project also includes the wellheads and, to the extent that they are subject to regulation by the Division, attendant facilities, and other appurtenances.
+- (a) The following definitions are applicable to this article: - (1) "Area of review" means the three-dimensional extent of the reservoir used for underground gas storage and surrounding areas that may be subject to its influence.
+The area of review is delineated by the geologic extent of the reservoir such as impervious rock confining strata, structural closure, decrease or loss of porosity and permeability, or hydrodynamic forces in a three dimensional image. - (2) "Caprock Confining strata" means the rock layer or layers at the upper boundary boundaries of the storage reservoir acting as the primary barriers preventing upward migration of fluids. - (3) "Fluid" means liquid or gas. - (4) "Gas storage well" means an active or idle well used primarily to inject or withdraw gas from an underground gas storage project. - (5) "Reservoir" means the hydrocarbon reservoir portion of the geologic stratum that is being used to store natural gas in an underground gas storage project.
+The entire depth interval of a reservoir from the shallowest to the deepest depth can be subdivided into one or more depth intervals, which are referred to in this article as "zones". - (6) "Underground gas storage project" means a project for the injection and withdrawal of natural gas into an underground reservoir for the purpose of storage.
+An underground gas storage project includes the reservoir used for storage, the confining eaprock-strata, gas storage wells, observation wells, and any other wells approved for use in the project.
+An underground gas storage project also includes the wellheads and, to the extent that they are subject to regulation by the Division, attendant facilities, and other appurtenances.